p47r1ckp3t3rs3n/vivino-test-images/README.md

 # Vivino Test Label Dataset

 This repository holds test images of wine labels for evaluating Vivino's recognition systems.
-Each image is optionally annotated with optional metadata, such as expected vintage ID, OCR output, tags, and crop coordinates.
+Each image is optionally annotated with metadata such as expected vintage ID, OCR output, tags, and crop coordinates.

 ## Structure

-- `/images/`                — Images used in test scenarios
+* `/images/`                — Images used in test scenarios
-- `/metadata/labels.jsonl`  — One JSON object per image, with metadata
+* `/metadata/labels.jsonl`  — One JSON object per image, with metadata
-- `/metadata/schema.md`     — Explanation of supported metadata fields
+* `/metadata/schema.md`     — Explanation of supported metadata fields
-- `/metadata/scenarios/`    — Optional scenario sets for filtered testing
+* `/metadata/scenarios/`    — Optional scenario sets for filtered testing

 ## Example entry (JSONL)